Tip jar: At piano bars

 A pianist at a piano bar may earn tips from a tip jar to supplementing the normally small salary.
 This may be a basket, jar, or oversized brandy snifter placed on or near the piano.
 Tips may be given by customers who have been played a song that was requested by being written on a napkin.

-Credit card tip jar

-For convenience, a digital tip jar may be provided.
+Digital tip jar

 This allows customers to swipe their credit card in a simulated tip jar.
 The card reader is set to charge a certain amount, normally one dollar.
 Customer wishing to tip more can swipe the card numerous times.

-Quotes

-It is common for tip jars to display a humorous or compelling quote to encourage tipping.

-Theft

-Tip jars or the contents within are sometimes stolen, with such thefts being the subject of videos and newspaper articles.
-Some tip jars are box-shaped, and have a locking lid with a slot through which the tip is inserted.
-The entire tip jar may also be secured on a tether to prevent theft.

-In popular culture

-A main theme of the Seinfeld episode "The Calzone" involves George Costanza trying to retrieve money he put into a tip jar because none of the staff saw him put it in.
-He does get caught taking his money back out, however, and is banished from the restaurant.
+Payment kiosks operated with software and hardware from companies like Square also act as a digital tip jar, encouraging people to click a tip button.
+However, Square has been criticized in the past for encouraging customers to leave gratuity out of guilt.
+These "tip screens" have also been blamed for accelerating tipflation in the United States.